Poker Probabilities & Poker Hand Odds: Complete Guide to Outs, Equity & Pot Odds

 Suited broadways (T or better)401 in 333.02%

-We are now going to look at how various hands fare against each other preflop.
-Each row in the chart below represents a common heads-up scenario where two players are all in preflop.
+Now, let’s take a look at how various hands perform against each other preflop.
+Each row in the chart below represents a common heads-up scenario where two players are all-in preflop:

 Hero HandVillain HandHero Win ProbabilityVillain Win ProbabilityOdds to Win